 Daemon and Agents¶

-greatminds launch starts the configured agent windows.
-Each window is defined
+greatminds launch starts the configured agent windows from the environment

 - window name